We migrated from Subversion to Git

 Send Us Your Code

-The easiest way to create a patch is to use "svn diff", e.g.
+The easiest way to create a change is to push to a magical

 The Developer's Guide has complete documentation on preparing and uploading patches.

 There are plenty of places to get help with Wireshark development:

 - Save hours on network and application issue diagnoses